 Maxime is Head of sourcing strategy and supply chain at the Global Fund to fight AIDS, Tuberculosis and Malaria, the largest financing institution in global health.
 Maxime joined the organization as chief of staff to the CFO to support one of the most critical global health transformations in finance and global sourcing of medicine.
 He then was appointed to found, build and lead a venture featuring the world largest global health e-marketplace accessible to 140 countries and transacting USD 3 bn of commodities value.
 Maxime has a hybrid career in private and public organizations as intra or entrepreneur.
 Prior to the Global Fund, he was manager at McKinsey where he served for 5 years clients in the energy, mining and oil and gas industry to support their sustainability agenda.
 Maxime also worked at the UN Security Council and for technology startups active in mobile big data.
 Maxime holds a Master in Management and Engineering from the Université Catholique de Louvain, a Master in International Management from the CEMS and a Master in International Economic Policy from Columbia University where he taught monetary policy theory.
 Maxime is currently involved in several ventures, social impact initiatives and think tanks, including the roll-out of Social Impact Bonds in Europe and Big Data for Development.
 He is a Belgian American Foundation fellow under the Hoover Scholarship.

-Alexandre Perez is a Spanish venture capitalist with a broader interest on issues of international political economy.
-He has been a private equity investment executive at Kohlberg Kravis Roberts in London, an investment-banking associate at Goldman Sachs New York, and strategy consultant at McKinsey Europe and Brazil.
-From 2009 to 2012, Alexandre attended the Stanford Graduate School of Business, where he earned his MBA, and the Harvard Kennedy School of Government, where he graduate with a Master in Public Administration.
+Alexandre Perez is president and co-founder of The Altius Society.
+His interests include technology development, venture capital investing, and international political economy.
+He has been a private equity investment executive at Kohlberg Kravis Roberts in London, investment-banking associate at Goldman Sachs New York in the Financial Institutions Group, and strategy consultant at McKinsey Europe and Brazil.
+From 2009 to 2012, Alexandre attended the Stanford Graduate School of Business, where he earned his MBA, and the Harvard Kennedy School of Government, where he graduated with a Master in Public Administration.
 He also holds an MSc and BSc in Industrial Engineering from the University of Valladolid.
-He finished his undergraduate studies summa cum laude in 2006 and earned the National Prize by the Spanish Minister of Education.
-He has been awarded the Rafael del Pino Foundation, Carolina Foundation, Caja Madrid and Fulbright scholarships.
+He finished his engineering studies summa cum laude in 2006 and earned the National Prize by the Spanish Minister of Education awarded to the top-3 engineering graduates in the country.
+He also holds the degree of Piano Professor, with training in the Salamanca and Valladolid Music Conservatories.
+He has been awarded the Carolina and Rafael del Pino Foundations, Caja Madrid and Fulbright scholarships.
 Additionally he has published policy and opinion pieces on publications such as the Financial Times and the New York Times.

 Stan Veuger is a resident scholar at the American Enterprise Institute and the editor of AEI Economic Perspectives.
 His research areas are political economy and public finance.
 He also writes frequently for general audiences on topics including health care policy, tax policy, US politics, European politics, and popular culture.
 Dr. Veuger is a regular contributor to The National Interest and U.S. News & World Report.
 He serves as a board member of the Altius Society and as the chairman of the Washington, DC, chapter of the Netherland-America Foundation.
 Before joining AEI, he was a teaching fellow at Harvard University and Universitat Pompeu Fabra.
 He is also a former National Review Institute Washington Fellow.
 Dr. Veuger received a Ph.D. and A.M. in economics from Harvard University and an M.Sc. in economics from Universitat Pompeu Fabra.
 He completed his undergraduate education at Utrecht University and Erasmus University Rotterdam.